RebornBeat/BGP-X/docs/getting_started.md

 BGP-X treats three network classes as equal first-class citizens.
 No entry point is privileged, none is secondary.

 **Clearnet (standard internet)**: You have a standard ISP connection.
 BGP-X daemon routes your traffic through the onion overlay.
 No special hardware needed.
-Commercial satellite services (Starlink, Iridium, etc.) are clearnet domain — they provide BGP-routed IP connectivity with higher latency.

 **BGP-X overlay**: The onion-encrypted routing layer itself.
 Paths may stay within the overlay for additional hops before exiting.